EddyTheCo/Shimmerpp/_posts/2023-08-18-Creating_Outputs.md

 Normally, entries on the public database do not say who created them.
 If an entry(Output) has the `Sender  Feature` it links the creation of the output with some `Address`.
 This link is [secured by the protocol](https://wiki.iota.org//tips/tips/TIP-0018/#additional-semantic-transaction-validation-rule-1).
-Following the example of the IoT device, adding the `Sender Feature` to the output allows the client applications to certify from which IoT device this metadata came from.
+Following the example of the IoT device, adding the `Sender Feature` to the output allows the client applications to certify from which IoT device this metadata came.

 ### [Unlock Conditions](https://wiki.iota.org//tips/tips/TIP-0018/#unlock-conditions)